 Max Falkenberg

-My work has been covered extensively in the media including in The Guardian, The Times, The Spectator, RAI TV in Italy and on BBC World Service Radio.
+My work has been covered extensively in the media including in The Guardian, The Times, The Spectator, Bloomberg, RAI TV in Italy and on BBC World Service Radio.
 I have also provided bespoke data analysis to The Times and AFP Paris on climate scepticism online.
 I have presented my work at multiple international conferences, and to industry and policy forums including at Spotify and The Bank of England.